centreon/centreon-archived/doc/fr/developper/writestreamconnector.rst

-So, this call to **io.open** returns two variables, a first variable **file** that is a *file descriptor* used to access the file and a second variable not always defined that contains an error if it occured or **nil** (not defined) otherwise.
+So, this call to **io.open** returns two variables, a first variable **file** that is a *file descriptor* used to access the file and a second variable not always defined that contains error if one occurs or **nil** (not defined) otherwise.

 The **init()** function allows to get parameters and define these from Centreon